sarahchima/personal-website/src/pages/blog/when-to-ask-for-help.md

 6. Be grateful and show appreciation.
 The person that took time to help might have spent it working on his own tasks.
 Therefore, remember to always say thank you.

+<h3>Conclusion</h3>
+It is important to know when and how to ask for help.
+The tips shared in this article can help you do so.